 The tongue can grow to 1 1/2 times its regular size, without lower back teeth(molars) or a lower denture worn consistently.

 The tongue is a muscle and without the lower denture or teeth to grind the food, your tongue is having to do all the work.
 This is a regular muscle work out.
 With replacement of a lower denture the tongue will shrink down to its normal size usually within a couple of months.

 Hearing can be impaired if your jaws are not held far enough apart.

 In the dental industry we call this a loss of verticle.
 This is seen in patients: not wearing a lower denture, if either or both the dentures are extremely worn down or patient without back teeth or are without a partial on the lower.

 Because the lower jaw can only swing up and forward the hinge part of the jaw bone can jutt into the ear, creating pressure on the ear drum.

 Many Patients With Loose Fitting Dentures Also Have Denture Induced Hyperplasia

 Cause is from loose fitting upper denture.
 This is a bubbled raised red area on the palate of the mouth.
-May go unnoticed as the upper denture will appear to be much tighter than the lower is.
+May go unnoticed as the upper denture will appear to have a much tighter fit than the lower.
 This condition is also pain free.